Amplify Relations team members are active in our community and within our industry! Below you will some…

 Social media is not only a cost effective way to increase brand recognition and drive sales, but, even more so, it is a new market space for businesses that allows companies to reach consumers they may not otherwise connect with.
 In this day and age if don’t have a social presence, you simply aren’t in the competition.

-While having a presence in the online world is the first step, managing and promoting your brand is the next part, and it may not be as intuitive as you think.
-This is because posting to social media forums is not as simple as understanding the brand that you are promoting; you need to have a full grasp of who your audience is.
+While having a presence in the online world is the first step, managing and advertising your brand is the next part, and it may not be as intuitive as you think.
+This is because posting to social media forums is not as simple as understanding the brand that you are advertising; you need to have a full grasp of who your audience is.

 In order to avoid over saturating your social media followers, we suggest you follow the “Rule of Thirds”.